All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Who Might Benefit

 GLP-1 therapy may be most helpful for chronic fatigue patients who have coexisting metabolic issues such as obesity, insulin resistance, or type 2 diabetes.
-If blood work shows elevated inflammatory markers or metabolic dysfunction alongside chronic fatigue, these medications could address contributing factors that other ME/CFS treatments do not target.
+If blood work shows improved inflammatory markers or metabolic dysfunction alongside chronic fatigue, these medications could address contributing factors that other ME/CFS treatments don't target.

 Currently available GLP-1 options include semaglutide (Ozempic, Wegovy, or compounded formulations) and tirzepatide (Mounjaro, Zepbound).
 Your physician can help determine which medication and dose is most appropriate for your situation semaglutide for chronic fatigue tirzepatide for chronic fatigue.